pic-protocol/pic-spec/draft/0.1/pic-spec.md

 Possession-based authorization systems rely on **Proof of Possession (PoP)**: authority derives from holding an artifact—a token, a certificate, a key.
 This works for a single hop.
 It fails catastrophically across chains.

-**The problem**: Service A holds a token.
-Service A calls Service B. Service B verifies its own credentials.
-Service B calls Service C.
+**The problem**: Service A holds a token. *Service A* calls *Service B*. *Service B* obtains a token—its own, exchanged, or delegated. *Service B* calls *Service C*.

 At each hop, the system asks: "Do you possess a valid artifact?"
-No one asks: Who started this?
-What were the original bounds?
-Is this a valid continuation of that origin?
+The artifact may carry identity.
+It may carry claims.
+It may reference the origin.
+But possession of the artifact is sufficient to exercise authority.
-Each hop restarts trust.
-Origin is lost.
-The chain breaks.
+No one enforces: Can this execution *only* continue within origin bounds?
+Can authority *only* shrink?
+Each hop restarts trust on possession, not on causal continuity.

 This is why AI agents, microservice meshes, and multi-cloud workflows are structurally vulnerable to Proof of Possession protocols.
 PoP cannot model relationships that survive multiple hops.
 It verifies artifacts, not continuity.